stefandebruyn/surefire/README.md

 ## Supported Platforms

-Surefire natively supports Linux and sbRIO-9637, with some support for Arduino platforms.
+Surefire natively supports Linux and NI sbRIO-9637, with some support for Arduino platforms.
 The Surefire Core Library is written in bare metal C++11 and built on an abstraction layer, so the user may develop custom ports.

 ## Work in Progress